 Now we are all-in for less emails, especially the ones that come with a subject along the lines of “It does not work, FIX IT“.
 To help your visitors, customers, and team members describe what they (don’t) see on a page you need a visual feedback tool.
 Working with Asana already?
 That’s great, then we only have to connect your Usersnap account to your Asana dashboard!

 Sign up for our 15-days free trial, or log in to your Usersnap account.

-To connect Usersnap and Asana you need to set up an “from email” routing in your Asana account settings as shown below.
+To connect Usersnap and with your beloved project management tool, you need to set up a “from email” routing in your Asana account settings as shown below.

 How does it look on a real project?